 The power of direct mail is its ability to connect with the recipient on a physical level.
 Sixty percent of respondents in the third Consumer Channel Preference Study said they enjoy checking their physical mailboxes, highlighting what the study refers to as an “emotional connection” to postal mail (Direct Marketing News).
 What’s more, a newsletter has an even greater advantage over other forms of direct mail because it offers stories that give a face to the company, inviting readers to connect.

 You can’t put a price tag on a relationship, but you can use it as the foundation for sales success.
+To dive a bit deeper into the relationship building aspect of newsletters, check out our free book here.

 2. Increase Retention and Referrals

 Continually putting your company’s name in front of your prospects is one of the essential strategies for staying in business.
-Your newsletter is a marketing tool that guarantees your contacts won’t forget your name, but it goes beyond that to building a relationship that will support name and brand recognition.
+Your newsletter is a marketing tool that guarantees your contacts won’t forget your name, but it goes beyond that to build a relationship that will support name and brand recognition.

-Ninety-eight percent of prospects only sign up for a service, or purchase a product, after trust has been built.
+Ninety-eight percent of prospects only sign up for a service or purchase a product, after trust has been built.
 You build trust when you communicate with them frequently, offer them information that sets you apart as an expert, and show them (through the content you publish) that you care about more than what’s in their wallet.

 Communicating with your customers and prospects with a monthly newsletter naturally builds loyalty and trust, encouraging your readers to confidently refer others to you and return to you as needs arise.